Your home probably contains products and materials that are potentially dangerous. Do you know what to do if someone is poisoned?

 - Check regularly that storage containers are not damaged or leaking, especially if you are storing chemicals for a long time.

-Learn how to dispose of chemicals safely
+Disposing of household chemicals safely

 Some household chemicals must not be thrown into your regular rubbish.
 The following chemicals need special disposal: